Peter Paul Rubens: Last decade (1630–1640)

 In 1630, four years after the death of his first wife Isabella, the 53-year-old painter married the sister of her brother-in-law, the 16-year-old Helena Fourment.
-Hélène inspired the voluptuous figures in many of his paintings from the 1630s, including The Feast of Venus (Kunsthistorisches Museum, Vienna), The Three Graces and The Judgement of Paris (both Prado, Madrid).
+In his letters he stated that he would rather remarry a 16-year-old girl from the bourgeoisie than a lady from the nobility and explained that the primary reason for remarrying was sexual.
+Helene became the older artist's muse and was the inspiration for the voluptuous figures in many of his paintings from the 1630s, including The Feast of Venus (Kunsthistorisches Museum, Vienna), The Three Graces and The Judgement of Paris (both Prado, Madrid).
 In the latter painting, which was made for the Spanish court, the artist's young wife was recognised by viewers in the figure of Venus.
 In an intimate portrait of her, Helena Fourment in a Fur Wrap, also known as Het Pelsken, Rubens's wife is even partially modelled after classical sculptures of the Venus Pudica, such as the Medici Venus.

 In 1635, Rubens bought an estate outside Antwerp, the Steen, where he spent much of his time.
 Landscapes, such as his A View of Het Steen in the Early Morning (National Gallery, London) and Farmers Returning from the Fields (Palatine Gallery, Palazzo Pitti, Florence), reflect the more personal nature of many of his later works.
 He also drew upon the Netherlandish traditions of Pieter Bruegel the Elder for inspiration in later works like Feasting and dancing peasants (c.
-1630; Louvre, Paris).
+1630, Louvre).